 You can purchase Workable on a per-job basis using the Paygo plan.
 This is a great option for smaller companies that hire as needed.
 With over 1,000 job description templates, access to 200+ job boards, and AI-powered sourcing capabilities, it makes finding qualified candidates a breeze.

 At $129 per job per month, there are certainly cheaper options out there, but if you have only a handful of job openings to fill, Workable’s ease of use may be worth it.

-Finally, we have the Premier plan, an excellent choice for companies that need to make multiple hires even as their internal structure may be changing in response to rapid growth.
-Premier’s Hiring Plan feature lets hiring managers create requisitions when they need to hire, follow standard or custom approval workflows, and track requisitions, manage approvals, and review budgeting data in real time.
+Upgrading to the Premier lets hiring managers create requisitions when they need to hire, follow standard or custom approval workflows, and track requisitions, manage approvals, and review budgeting data in real time.
 The Department Hierarchy feature makes it easy to manage your hiring structure as your company grows.

 Workable offers a 15-day free trial of any plan, so you can get your feet wet with absolutely no risk.

 Workable offers a range of features to help employers find and hire the right people.
 These break down into 3 categories, each with its own set of features:

 Arguably Workable’s greatest strength is its ability to help companies find potential candidates.
 Once a job has been created, employers can pick from over 200 free and premium job boards, such as Indeed, Monster, and ZipRecruiter, as well as social media sites, such as Facebook and LinkedIn.

 Posting jobs is made easier with 1,000+ SEO-optimized job description templates that you can customize to your needs, and AI Recruiter provides you with a list of the top passive candidates for every job you post.
 Employers can also take a more active approach and search for candidates using auto-suggestions, keywords, or location searches.